 Money transfer and payments take up the highest percentage—50%, in all FinTech Ecosystems with the most digitally active customers.

-Being an archipelago country with 17,504 islands, limited infrastructure and credit information, FinTech in Indonesia has the ability to solve the financial inclusion challenges in Indonesia.
+Being an archipelago country with 17,504 islands, limited infrastructure and credit information, FinTech company in Indonesia has the ability to solve the financial inclusion challenges in Indonesia.

 Moreover, being the major players in the Indonesian banking market, bank institutions did not bother much about a customer friendly approach.
 Confusion and complications became a routine when issuing bank loans or searching information.
 Thus, FinTech in Indonesia is a sector with a great potential.